googleapis/api-common-protos/README.md

 ## Using these protos

+*NOTE* The protos in this repository are not updated automatically and may be outdated.
+Please look to the [protos in googleapis/googleapis](https://github.com/googleapis/googleapis/tree/master/google) instead which are updated regularly.

 These protos are made available under an Apache license (see `LICENSE`) and you are free to depend on them within your applications.
 They are considered stable and will not change in backwards-incompaible ways.